 Decorating is an ongoing process: Tastes change and preferences shift.
 Given that my dresser is in perfectly good condition (I even learned that acetone nail polish was the key to removing the rust stains my metal tray had left on top), updating it was a better option for my wallet and the environment.

 Could your dresser use a refresh?
+Luckily, IKEA dresser knobs are a pretty universal size, so any hardware should work.
 Consider some of these picks—just be mindful that this DIY can end up being a bit pricey depending on how many drawer pulls you’re replacing.
 For me, the total amounted to $50—a perfectly reasonable sum in my opinion, especially when compared to the price of a new piece of furniture.

-Just a touch of marble refines even the most basic piece of furniture.
+Just a touch of marble refines even the most basic piece of furniture (including the dresser you’ve had since college).

-Simple gold-toned knobs add a high-end feel to virtually any finish imaginable.
+Simple gold-tone knobs add a high-end feel to virtually any finish imaginable.

 The crystal accent on this knob has a refined, old-meets-new appeal.

-A punch of Yves Klein Blue would look great on simple white piece.
+A punch of Yves Klein Blue would look great on a simple white piece.

 When affixed to an all-black dresser, these modern knobs look especially striking.